Mike-Lazrevic/portfolioSite/README.md

-# portfolioSite
+#Portfolio Site
-First Fullstack website to act as a portfolio to showcase my growing web development skills and a place to display my future projects.
+This is my first full-stack website, designed as a portfolio to showcase my growing web development skills and serve as a hub for future projects.

-# Main Page
+#Main Page
-So the main page is complete and is fully interactive with HTML, CSS, and javascript.
-You are able to use it comfortably with a PC and mobile devide since on mobile, the top menu adjust to the display screen size and shift to a mobile friendly appraoch (javascript)
+The main page is fully interactive, built using HTML, CSS, and JavaScript.
+It is optimized for both PC and mobile devices.
+On mobile, the top menu adapts to screen size, switching to a mobile-friendly layout using JavaScript for enhanced usability.

-# first project!
+#First Project
-I am so excited to showcase my first project.
-It is the previous project I developed in my intro to COmputing Science course, but I added a custamizable text file for the user to change the game and then click run!
+I'm thrilled to showcase my first project!
+It's an updated version of a project I originally developed in my introductory Computing Science course, now with an added customizable text file for users to modify the game and run it.
+This triggers a Python server where I first implemented the FLASK framework.
+Although I’m still learning, it has been a powerful tool.
-This initiates a python server where I first used the framework FLASK, which is so powerful, but I am still learning.
-It does not fully work, but I will aim to complete it by Feb 26!!!

-So please come back to visit this project and then I will upload the website live to the internet the same day it all works.

-Thanks!
+The project isn’t fully functional yet, but I plan to complete it by the end of the year!
+Stay tuned, and once it's ready, I’ll upload the live version of the website.

+Thanks for visiting!